2016 Award for Excellence in Online Teaching

 Clinical Professor, St. David's School of Nursing

 Dr. Willson earned her Ph.D. in 1999, is a Certified Nurse Educator, a Certified Advanced Practice Registered Nurse, and a Fellow of the American Academy of Nurse Practitioners.
 She has taught Advanced Practice Registered Nurses (APRNs) for 31 years, directed Family Nurse Practitioner programs, and incorporated inter-professional telemedicine into the curriculum.
 She received the Award for Excellence in Online Teaching for her online course, NURS 5208: Current Issues in Advanced Practice Nursing.
 Dr. Willson has led inaugural nursing master’s programs in Nursing Leadership, Family Nurse Practitioners, and Nurse Education.
 In these roles, she has developed graduate curriculum and has served as an expert advisor for master’s student capstone research projects.
 Dr. Willson’s clinical-focused leadership includes Regional Texas Public Health Director, Associate Chief of Nursing Research, and Clinical Director of the Parkinson’s Disease Research, Education and Clinical Center at the Michael E. DeBakey VA Medical Center.
 She has a program of research focused on nursing pre-licensure assessment for NCLEX-RN® and advanced practice certification, standardized testing validity, and national APRN educational testing policy.
-Current scholarship includes book chapters, presentations, and journal articles related to APRN practice and education.
+The current scholarship includes book chapters, presentations, and journal articles related to APRN practice and education.

 Dr. Carrie Boden-McGill